On the role of geometric phase in the dynamics of elastic waveguides: Topological classification of elastic waveguides

 Further, this classification scheme is also topological in nature.
 Recall from Sec.~\ref{sec:dynamical-phase-holonomy} that waveguides in class $\scW_O$ ($\scW_E$) give rise to a nontrivial (trivial) fiber bundle resembling the edge of a M\"obius strip shown in Fig.~\ref{fig:waveguide-fiber-bundle}e (edges of a cylinder, Fig.~\ref{fig:waveguide-fiber-bundle}f).
 Thus, the classification scheme essentially distinguishes between these trivial and nontrivial fiber bundles.
-As discussed using Figs.~\ref{fig:waveguide-fiber-bundle}e,f, the topological invariant is the holonomy of the parallel transport along the base manifold, which is precisely the topological geometric phase.
+The topological invariant is the holonomy of the parallel transport along the base manifold, which is precisely the topological geometric phase (Figs.~\ref{fig:waveguide-fiber-bundle}e,f).